OrquestraCD/cfn-tf-custom-types/resources/oci/Terraform-OCI-WaasAddressList/docs/README.md

 #### DisplayName

-(Updatable) A unique user-friendly name for the address list.
+(Updatable) A user-friendly name for the address list.

 _Required_: Yes